Komatsu D575A: D575A-3 SD Super Dozer dedicated dozer (Discontinued)

 Introduced in 2001 as the successor to the D575A-2 SD Super Dozer, the D575A-3 SD Super Dozer is a dedicated dozer with no ripper weighing 152,600 kg.
 Equipped with a standard blade, the D575A-3 SD is capable of moving up to 90 cuyd of material per pass, however, when equipped with an optional blade, the D575A-3 SD is capable of moving up to 125 cuyd per pass.
 The D575A-3 SD includes major changes to the frame, powertrain, undercarriage, and blade, making it substantially different from the D575A-3.

 In comparison to its predecessor, the D575A-3 SD includes a significantly re-designed operator cabin and powertrain electronic control system to increase productivity and a number of durability improvements including reinforced undercarriage roller guards, simpler hydraulic plumbing and longer-life hoses, seals, wiring harnesses, and connectors.

 Transportation

 Due to its immense size, the D575A must be broken down into component form when it is moved from one job site to another.
 Moving all the components requires six to eight truck loads depending on local laws.

+Reasons for discontinuation

+Manufacturing costs were high as the price of the machine had to be set by the market.
+Eg: Production was twice that of the D455A and therefore it should cost twice as much as the D455A.
+In reality however, production costs were much higher than twice that of the D455A.
+Komatsu were happy to absorb this cost as the dozer sales across the entire product line were good so the D575A ran at a loss.

+In the early 90's, when the D575A was introduced to the market, it was also competing (although actually in a separate weight, power and size class) against the CAT D11N, a machine that was already well established in the industry.
+At the time, the D475A only held an approximately 35-40% market share when compared to the D11N/R, so adding another competitor to their line also, in a way, divided sales.

+Early machines suffered from catastrophic failures, including some burn outs, due to powerline and / or engine issues.
+Following an issue like this, Komatsu dispatched specialists to the customer’s job site to find out the reason and repair the machine at Komatsu’s cost.
+Komatsu also revised the technical drawings and changes that were then reflected in the next production machine.
+At times, new parts would have to be cast and replaced which could take weeks to deliver to job sites on the other side of the world.